Ireland - When to Visit

 Clothing

-Light sweaters or cardigans, T-shirts and long-sleeve shirts, Light trousers or jeans, One warmer layer for evenings
+T-shirts and light shirts, Light trousers or hiking shorts, One warmer layer for evenings

 Footwear